rhregalado/rhregalado.github.io/_essays/essay9.md

   </cite>
 </blockquote>

 <p>In retrospect, the world can take so much from us.
 But a poem, once it gets inside of you, it belongs to you completely.
-If I were to define poetry, I’d say it is a gentle act of a poet carving out a piece of their soul onto the page, leaving it there to live forever.
+If I were to define poetry, I’d say it is a selfless act of a poet carving out a piece of their soul onto a page, leaving it there to live forever.
 That’s why a poem written 700 years ago can still reach to us and unravel our souls.
 So, here’s an assignment for you: learn at least one poetry by heart, so it can visit you anytime you need it.</p><br>

 <p>Here are other poems that I picked up along the way.
 I hope these inspire you to read more poetry and warm you inside like a bowl of chicken soup.
 Do you have a favorite poem you'd like to share?
 I’d love to hear about it.
 Send it my way through <a href="mailto:rhregalado@up.edu.ph" target="_blank">email</a>, and it just might find a home in the next blog!</p><br>